The Incredible String Band (album)

-The Incredible String Band is the debut album by the band of the same name, released in Britain in September 1966 by record label Elektra.
+The Incredible String Band is the debut album by The Incredible String Band, released in the United Kingdom in October 1966 by record label Elektra.
 It is the only one of the band's albums to feature the original trio line-up with Clive Palmer, Robin Williamson and Mike Heron.

 Recording

 The trio had been signed to Elektra Records by Joe Boyd, who had seen them play in Glasgow.
 They recorded the album at the Sound Techniques studio in Chelsea, London in one afternoon in May 1966, with Boyd as producer.
 Boyd insisted on focusing on the group's own self-written material, rather than the traditional songs and tunes which they had also been performing, and with each performer singing his own material.
 This had the effect of marginalising Palmer, who had only one of his own songs featured on the record and only played on five songs in total.
 Less than half of the album featured collective performance.
 Nine of the album's sixteen songs were solo performances (five by Williamson, three by Heron and one by Palmer).
 Of the remaining seven songs, four were duets and only three featured all three musicians together.

 The album showcased the trio's abilities on a variety of instruments, although the instrumentation is relatively orthodox compared to the band's later work.
 All three members played guitar and sang, with Palmer also playing banjo and kazoo and Williamson playing mandolin, banjo, tin whistle and fiddle/violin.
 The psychedelic imagery for which the band would become known is less prevalent on this album than on their later albums, although the liner notes, by Heron, include a surreal tale of the band's encounter with a magic blackbird.
 However, the album does contain unconventional tunes and singing styles.